 Asset Class Long-Term Expected Real Rate of Return

-ASSCI CIASS Real Rate of Retain

 Fixed Income 1.4%

 Global Equity 5.3%

 Real Estate 4.3%

 Alternatives 8.9%

 Opportunistic Fixed Income 6.0%

 Inflation Sensitive 4.0%

 The information in the preceding table is based on 30-year expectations developed with the consulting actuary and is part of the asset, liability, and investment policy of the North Carolina Retirement Systems.
 The long-term nominal rates of return underlying the real rates of return are arithmetic annualized figures.
 The real rates of return are calculated from nominal rates by multiplicatively subtracting a long-term inflation assumption of 3.05%.
 Return projections do not include any excess return expectations over benchmark averages.
 All rates of return and inflation are annualized.
-The long-term expected real rate of return for the Bond Index Investment Pool as of June 30, 2018 is 1.5%.
+The long-term expected real rate of return for the Bond Index Investment Pool as of June 30, 2020 is 1.2%.